Armanfard-Lab/GiCISAD/Readme.md

-# Instruction for Running the Code
+# Instructions for Running the Code

 To train the model with all necessary dependencies, execute the script GiCiSAD.sh.
 This script includes the command: